IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:DuraCloudHost -X PUT -d "qdr.duracloud.org"``

 :DuraCloudPort and :DuraCloudContext are also defined if you are not using the defaults ("443" and "duracloud" respectively).
 (Note\: these settings are only in effect if they are listed in the \:ArchiverSettings.
 Otherwise, they will not be passed to the DuraCloud Archiver class.)

+It also can use one setting that is common to all Archivers: :BagGeneratorThreads

+``curl http://localhost:8080/api/admin/settings/:BagGenerator -X PUT -d '8'``

+By default, the Bag generator zips two datafiles at a time when creating the Bag.
+This setting can be used to lower that to 1, i.e. to decrease system load, or to increase it, e.g. to 4 or 8, to speed processing of many small files.

 Archivers may require JVM options as well.
 For the Chronopolis archiver, the username and password associated with your organization's Chronopolis/DuraCloud account should be configured in Payara: